pedrovgs/Buzz/README.md

 ### Email service:

 When a new picture is taken, Buzz will automatically share it with you by email.
-In order to accomplish this task you'll need to create a free account at [mailgun](https://app.mailgun.com) and create a new file named ``.mailgun.js`` inside the ``functions`` folder.
-After creating the mailgun account paste the private api key and the automatically generated domain into the ``.mailgun.json`` file as follows:
+In order to accomplish this task you'll need to create a free Gmail account and paste the user and pass into a file named ``functions/.emailConfig.json`` file as follows:

 ```
 {
-  "privateApiKey": "<YOUR_MAILGUN_PRIVATE_API_KEY>",
-  "domain": "<YOUR_DOMAIN>"
+    "user": "myGmailAccount@gmail.com",
+    "pass": "myGmailPassword"
 }
 ```

-You'll need configure a real domain and validate it in mailgun in order to send emails when pictures are taken.

 ### Firebase Cloud Functions: